“A gene is a functional- hereditary unit made up of nucleotides which forms proteins.” Genes are located on chromosomes.”

 Through the operon, different proteins are formed from different genes at once with a single promoter.
 Although, the entire process is regulated by smaller molecules like activator or repressor.

 The activator binds to the promoter and boosts the activity of RNA polymerase, those operons are known as inducible operons.
 For example, lac operon.

-Repressor binds instead of activator and represses the activity of the RNA polymerase.
-Those operons are known as repressible operons, for example, try operon.
+The repressor binds instead of activator and represses the activity of the RNA polymerase.
+Those operons are known as repressible operons, for example, trp operon.

 Notably, not all the genes in eukaryotes are expressed through the opens.
 The regulatory genes are transcribed independently.